Average cost of a wedding in Washington, DC | Washington, DC Wedding Planner

 So, what does a D.C. wedding actually cost?

-For a traditional wedding (ceremony + reception) with 100–150 guests, most couples in the Washington, D.C. metro area can expect to spend between $75,000 and $125,000 on the more conservative end—for a beautiful, well-executed wedding that’s not over the top.
+For a traditional wedding (ceremony + reception) with 100–120 guests, most couples in the Washington, D.C. metro area can expect to spend at a minimum between $85,000 and $125,000 on the more conservative end—for a beautiful, well-executed wedding that’s not over the top.

 However, many of the weddings you see featured in luxury publications like Washingtonian Weddings or BRIDES often range anywhere from $250,000 to over $1 million, depending on guest count, custom details, and high-end vendor teams.

 And yes—guest count matters.
 The more people you invite, the more everything costs: food, drinks, rentals, staffing, and more.
-If you’re planning for 250 guests, you will likely need to allocate at a minimum $150,000.
+If you’re planning for 250 guests, you will likely need to allocate at a minimum $150,000 and this price tag comes with lots of trade offs.

 You can find ways to save with creative planning—weekday weddings, off-peak seasons, or scaling back on certain elements—but it’s important to start your planning with a clear understanding of what weddings in this market actually cost.